getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

 ### Facet Maps

-Each query result is displayed in tandem with a facet map that represents a distribution of tags that corresponds with the query result.
+Each query result is displayed in tandem with a facet map representing a distribution of tags corresponding with that query result.

 [{% asset discover/discover-facet-map.png alt="Facet map for transaction and handled tags.
 Map looks like a bar with gradient colors." %}]({% asset discover/discover-facet-map.png @path %})